JetsonHacksNano/resizeSwapMemory/README.md

 # resizeSwapMemory
 Resize the size of swap memory on the Jetson Nano

+Note that in addition to zram swap memory, you may want to also have a swapfile.
+See: https://github.com/JetsonHacksNano/installSwapfile/

 Starting with L4T 32.2.1/JetPack 4.2.2, the Jetson Nano by default has 2GB of swap memory.
 The swap memory allows for "extra memory" when there is memory pressure on main (physical) memory by swapping portions of memory to disk.
 Because the Jetson Nano has a relatively small amount of memory (4GB) this can be very useful, especially when, say, compiling large projects.

 The swapfile method in use is Zram.
 You can examine the swap memory information: